LorenzoPichetti/SbatchMan/docs/learn/launching_jobs.md

 - **Dynamic Names**: `conf`, `tag`, `command`, `preprocess`, `postprocess` names/values can use placeholders (e.g., `my_{nGPUs}gpu_config`) to automatically generate a list of distinct values.
 - **Overrides**: Each experiment can have its own `command`, `preprocess`, `postprocess`, or `variables` block, which will override settings from higher levels in the hierarchy.

+!!! tip "Important Note"
-> **IMPORTANT NOTE:** the number of combinations that dynamic names that will be generated, depend on the variables-dependencies that the names/values have.
+    The number of combinations that dynamic names that will be generated, depend on the variables-dependencies that the names/values have.
 More about this in the following example.

 ### Example